 Low rates are just one of the reasons to be happy with your service from Silicon Valley Power.
 That's because SVP provides electricity that is not only highly reliable, but environmentally friendly as well.
 By offering power from a variety of sources, we are able to reduce the impact on the environment and provide clean energy to all of our customers.
+Even better, beginning in January 2018, Silicon Valley Power provides 100% carbon-free power to all residential customers.
+This will be reflected in our power content label in the coming years.
 The chart below shows a breakdown of different types of power supplied to SVP's customers.
-Download the map of our Electric Resources (PDF: 1.77M).

-SVP’s 2015 power mix consisted of 28.6 percent eligible renewable resources.
-When large hydroelectric resources are included, SVP’s power mix consisted of almost 42 percent renewable power.
+SVP’s 2017 power mix consisted of 38 percent eligible renewable resources.
+When large hydroelectric resources are included, SVP’s power mix was 72 percent Greenhouse Gas (GHG) free.

 |ENERGY RESOURCES||Power Mix||2017 CA Power Mix**|

 * "Unspecified sources of power" means electricity from transactions that are not traceable to specific generation sources.